 - Reviewing the evidence, assessing and scoring

-Plan when lessons, routines, and assignments will provide opportunities for students to demonstrate their knowledge and skills in a variety of ways.
-In doing so, consider when the skills, knowledge and abilities occur naturally, when an established routine would facilitate this, or when the addition of a family lens might be valuable.
+Teachers plan which lessons, routines, and assignments will provide opportunities for students to demonstrate their knowledge and skills in a variety of ways.
+In doing so, teachers consider when the skills, knowledge and abilities occur naturally, when an established routine would facilitate this, or when the addition of a family lens might be valuable.